zzzprojects/docs/eval-expression.net/pages/documentations/string-extensions.md

 ---
 Name: String Extensions Methods
-LastMod: 2024-03-22
+LastMod: 2025-07-04
 ---

 # String Extensions Methods

 ## Description
-Extend the String class with methods to Execute & Compile C# expression.
+Extend the String class with methods to Execute & Compile C# expressions.

 Under the hood, string extensions use the default context to execute and compile expressions.
 ```csharp